-The Santam Home Explorer is a unique interactive video guide to making your home a safer place to live for you and your family.
+The Santam Home Explorer is a guide to making your home a safer place to live for you and your family.
 We show you where everyday risks can occur and how to prevent them.
-You can decide which areas of the home you would like to explore by clicking on the interactive areas in the video.

 In this blog post we'll take you through some of the most common risks that you should be aware of.

 - Cover all entrances to the property with good quality motion detectors or sensors.

 - Test your alarm system every six months and have your security company test the battery and backup battery annually.
 Your battery should last at least six hours.

 - Use a remote panic button outside.
 This will ensure that your security company will get to you quickly in case of an emergency.

 - Check gutters for leaves before they start overflowing.
 Gutters clogged with leaves and debris can cause home flooding, especially in rainy months.

 - Invest in a lightning mast if you're in an area with frequent lightning storms.